boyski/pmaudit/README.md

 # Poor Man's File Auditor[*]

-This project comprises two programs which act as build auditors.
-A build auditor is a tool which runs a software build (or really any process which reads a set of input files and produces a set of output files) and afterward can report which files were which.
-In other words an audit can derive the set of files consumed by the build, the set produced by it, and those ignored by it.
+This project comprises two programs which can act as build auditors.
+A build auditor is a tool which runs a software build (or really any process that reads a set of input files and produces a set of output files) and afterward can report which files were which.
+In other words a build audit can determine the set of files consumed by the build, those produced by it, and those ignored by it.

 Most build-auditing (aka file auditing) tools are complex and expensive